-Part Two of the continuing saga of re-tileing the shower in our master bath, part of an overall master bath remodel.
+Part Two of the continuing saga of re-tileing our master bath shower, part of an overall master bath remodel.
 (Read Part One of this story here)

 With demolition done and all the finish material delivered, Week Two started with the first actual construction work on the shower.
 First up was replacing the old shower valves, and the old wet/dry fan/light, followed by the installation of the cement wallboard.